tetujin/AWAREFramework-iOS/README.md

 ### Exmaple 3: Apply settings on AWARE Dashboard

-You can appy the setting on AWARE Dashboard by using -joinStuyWithURL:completion method.
+Moreover, this library allows us to apply the settings on AWARE Dashboard by using -joinStuyWithURL:completion method.

 ```objective-c
 /// Example3 (Objective-C): AWARE Dashboard ////